maxant/kafka-data-consistency/mf/README.md

 - syncTimestamp vs having a substate in the contract which gets updated if there are errors - its analagous to always calling services with OUR key and not relying on getting their key, which we may not get if the response fails to arrive
 - when creating partner relationships, we send as much info in the command as possible, so that eg the selection of the sales rep can be done in the right place, namely the partner service
+- publishing security data when it changes, or when org starts up
+  - fetching security data during startup or lazily if that fails, so that we can check jwts based on processes

 ### the five tenets of global data consistency